ansys/pyansys-math/README.rst

 Verify your installation
 ------------------------

-Check that you can start PyAnsys-Math from Python by running this code:
+Check that you can start PyAnsys Math from Python by running this code:

 .. code:: python

     import ansys.math.core.math as pymath

-    # Start PyAnsys-Math
+    # Start PyAnsys Math.
     mm = pymath.AnsMath()
     print(mm)

 If you see a response from the server, congratulations.
-You're ready to start using PyAnsys-Math as a service.
+You're ready to start using PyAnsys Math as a service.

 Ansys software requirements
 ---------------------------